Skywarn training schedules have been posted! Visit https://skywarn.us/training to view them.

 All Clear: There is no such thing as an “all-clear” siren, so a second or third activation means that the threat is still imminent and finding or staying in a safe shelter area is strongly encouraged.

-Outdoor weather sirens in Rice County are activated by quadrants.
+Outdoor weather sirens in Rice County are activated by quadrants...10 separate ones to be exact.

-This means, for example, if a Tornado Warning were issued for eastern Rice County, outdoor weather sirens may only be sounded for Nerstrand and/or Northfield, depending on the polygon drawn by the National Weather Service for the warning.
+This means, for example, if a Tornado Warning were issued for eastern Rice County, outdoor weather sirens may only be sounded for Nerstrand and/or Northfield, depending on the polygon drawn by the National Weather Service for the warning, but not for Lonsdale or Morristown.
 The system is designed this way so people in unaffected areas such as western Rice County aren't alerted unnecessarily.

 It is important to note that you may not hear sirens indoors, because they weren't designed for that, so have a weather radio or cellphone in your home or business.